 CONSTRUCTION STATISTICS FROM APPROVED BUILDING PERMITS

 This Special Release presents the final annual data on construction statistics from approved building permits for the year 2018.
 The final annual data includes additional approved building permits collected after the monthly cut-off date.
 Annual final tables are presented in annual, quarterly and monthly tables by region and province.

 Scope and Coverage

-Construction statistics presented in this special release are based on approved building permits relate to administrative-based data on new constructions and additions, alterations and repairs of existing residential and non-residential buildings and other structures proposed to be constructed in all cities/municipalities of the country in a specific period.
+Construction statistics presented in this special release are based on approved building permits for new constructions and additions, alterations and repairs of existing residential and non-residential buildings, and other structures which are proposed to be constructed in the different cities/municipalities of the country.

 Sources of Information

-Construction statistics are compiled by the Philippine Statistics Authority (PSA) from the copies of original application forms of approved building permits as well as from the demolition and fencing permits collected every month by PSA field personnel from the Offices of Local Building Officials (LBOs) nationwide.
+Construction statistics are generated from approved building permits as well as from the demolition and fencing permits collected every month by PSA field personnel from the Offices of Local Building Officials (LBOs).

 Limitations of Data

-1. Data on building constructions refer to those approved applications during the reference period and not to construction work completed during the reference period.
+1. Data on building constructions are based from approved applications for construction during the reference period and not on the construction work completed during the reference period.

-2. The completeness of the number of building permits collected relies on the approval of applications filed with the LBOs.
+2. The completeness of construction data relies on the approved applications filed with the LBOs.
 Hence, building constructions without approved building permits are excluded in the tabulation of data.

-Construction statistics generated from approved building permits provide monthly administrative-based data on building construction at the municipality level nationwide.
-Statistics generated are the following:
+Construction statistics generated from approved building permits provide monthly data on building construction at the regional and provincial levels.
+The statistics generated are the following:

-Aside from the preliminary tables posted in the PSA website, annual, quarterly and monthly statistical tables at the municipality level by type of construction and by form of ownership are available at the Industry Statistics Division (ISD) under the Economic Sector Statistics Service (ESSS) of the PSA.
+Aside from the preliminary tables posted in the PSA website, the annual, quarterly and monthly statistical tables at the municipality level by type of construction are available at the Industry Statistics Division (ISD) under the Economic Sector Statistics Service (ESSS) of the PSA.

 Definition of Terms (Adopted from the Revised and Updated IRR of the National Building Code)